Adelaice7/service_poller/README.md

 I used Bootstrap for some easy, basic styling, and also the plugin `DataTables` for rendering the Services table.
 The original request upon loading the page uses an AJAX request, but the majority of the requests are handled by `axios`.
+DataTables allows the user to sort the list of services according to any columns by clicking on the column headers.

 The added services get separately polled, but globally, all services are polled every 60 seconds.